Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 {#choropleth-map}
 # Render a choropleth map of the US

-Now that we have our data, it's time to start drawing pictures - a choropleth map.
-That's a map that uses colored geographical areas to encode data.
+With our data in hand, it's time to draw some pictures.
+A choropleth map will show us the best places to be in tech.

-In this case, we're going to show the delta between median household salary in a statistical county and the average salary of a single tech worker on a visa.
+We're showing the delta between median household salary in a statistical county and the average salary of a single tech worker on a visa.
 The darker the blue, the higher the difference.

+The more a single salary can out-earn an entire household, the better off you are.

 ![Choropleth map with shortened dataset](images/es6v2/choropleth-map-shortened-dataset.png)

-There's a lot of gray on this map because the shortened dataset doesn't span that many counties.
-There's going to be plenty in the full choropleth too, but not as much as there is here.
+There's a lot of gray on this map because the shortened dataset doesn't have that many counties.
+Full dataset is going to look better, I promise.

-Turns Out™ immigration visa opportunities for techies aren't evenly distributed throughout the country.
+Turns out immigration visa opportunities for techies aren't evenly distributed throughout the country.
 Who knew?

 Just like before, we're going to start with changes in our `App` component, then build the new bit.
-This time, a `CountyMap` component spread into three files:
+This time, a `CountyMap` component spread over three files:

 - `CountyMap/index.js`, to make imports easier
 - `CountyMap/CountyMap.js`, for overall map logic